 2. Remote audit only

-3. No audit among cloud subcontractors
+3. No audit of cloud subprocessors

 4. Mandatory notice and reasonable frequency